PhoenixTales/wiki.gothicarchive.org/characters.md

 - the army recruits him for the war
 - he runs away before hopeless battle and later gets captured by Khorinis city guards as a deserter

+## Quicktongue
+- `Come to us in the sect.
+With us you don't have to work as hard as you do here.`
+- `when was the last time you got PSI?
+Come to us WE have PSI.`
+- `when was the last time YOU got a babe?
+If you come to us, you'll get babes too.`
+- `Have you lately eaten until satisfied?
+You see, everyone in the sect is always full.`
+- `All you have to do is come to us and you'll have a good time`
+- `Here, take this healing potion.
+If you join the cult you'll get even more of it.`
+- `We take good care of our people, here in the old camp there is only oppression`

 ## Rhobar II
 - `everything that his troops could not hold was razed to the ground`
 - `During the long years of his reign he was able to defeat all foes of his realm.
 All except (...) the orcs`